sav-che/TL-2/Authors/Dickie, George (A.) {std. Dickie} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 285](https://www.biodiversitylibrary.org/item/103833#page/297/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 285](https://www.biodiversitylibrary.org/page/33259331) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Dickie, George {std.
 Dickie}|first entry]] for this author

 ### Author

 \* Dickie, George \[A.\] (1812-1882), Scottish botanist, born in Aberdeen 23 Nov 1812, died ib.
 15 Jul 1882, educated in Aberdeen at school and at Marischal College, M.A.
-Aberdeen 1830, studied medicine in Aberdeen 1831-1832, id. in Edinburgh 1833-1834, M.R.C.S. of London, lectured on botany in King's College, Old Aberdeen 1839-1849, degree MD 1842, appointed Prof. Natural History in Belfast 1849-1860, id. at the University of Aberdeen 1860-1877. (*Dickie*).
+Aberdeen 1830, studied medicine in Aberdeen 1831-1832, id. in Edinburgh 1833-1834, M.R.C.S. of London, lectured on botany in King's College, Old Aberdeen 1839-1849, degree MD 1842, appointed Prof. Natural History in Belfast 1849-1860, id. at the University of Aberdeen 1860-1877.
+**Abbreviated name**: *Dickie*

 #### Herbarium and types